 I work as a sole trader, and when you hire my services, you can rest assured it will be me working on your legal translation projects.

 For projects requiring specialist knowledge in several fields, I can work in collaboration with a trusted colleague specialising in the corresponding field, subject to obtaining prior written permission from my client.

 When the project simply falls out of my working fields, I always do my best to put clients in contact with a more suitable translator.

 In any case, my general and any project-specific terms of business will be fully disclosed at the beginning of our collaboration.

 Originally from the Spanish region of Extremadura, I have been a UK resident since 2011, and a freelance translator since 2010.

 While I have translated the most varied types of texts during my studies and professional career, I strongly focus on what I enjoy the most – legal texts.
 At university, and without having been exposed to the law much back then, I grew to like legal translation.
 I particularly enjoyed translating powers of attorney and an Irish employment contract of my own.

-Within legal translation, I now specialise in wills and succession, after obtaining subject-specific qualifications in the two main jurisdictions I work with (England and Wales, and Spain).
+Within legal translation, I now specialise in wills and succession.
+I hold subject-specific legal qualifications in the three main jurisdictions I work with (England and Wales, Spain, and Scotland).
 I have been the go-to translator of wills and other documents for a number of legal firms since 2014.

 Qualifications and relevant CPD